-An activist-design project that aims to raise awareness among designers, students, firms, neighbors, local authorities and consumers on the importance of conceiving the Gamarra Commercial Emporium (Peru) — Lima’s Garment District — not only as an industrial cluster, but as an urban ecology, a site of creativity and a space of confluence of diverse peoples and cultural identities.go to site
+A design & activism project that aims to raise awareness among designers, students, firms, neighbors, local authorities, and consumers on the importance of conceiving the Gamarra Commercial Emporium (Peru) — Lima’s Garment District — not only as an industrial cluster but as urban ecology, a site of creativity and space of confluence of diverse peoples and cultural identities.

-A curatorial and research platform for the study and interpretation of manifestations of design processes in Peru.go to site
+A curatorial and research platform for the study and interpretation of manifestations of design processes in Peru.

 Independent design lab/label.go to site